Mark Wilson

 the Chemical Bank, IBM Corporation, Apple Computer, UniSys Corporation, United

-Technologies, Mobil Oil, Prudential Insurance, Ziff-Davis Publishing, The
+Technologies, Mobil Oil, Prudential Insurance, Ziff-Davis Publishing, Block Museum,

-Virginia Museum, Museu de Arte Contemporanea, Sao Paulo, Philip Johnson, and
+Virginia Museum of Fine Arts, Victoria and Albert Museum, Museu de Arte Contemporanea, Sao Paulo, Buffalo AKG Museum, Whitney Museum of American Art, Philip Johnson, and

 Ivan Karp.

-Born in Cottage Grove, Oregon in 1943, his undergraduate work was done at Pomona College.
+Born in Oregon in 1943, his undergraduate work was done at Pomona College.
 At the

-Yale Art School, he studied painting with Jack Tworkov and Al Held, and received
+Yale School of Art, he studied painting with Jack Tworkov and Al Held, and received

 an M.F.A. in 1967.
 He lived in New York City for three years and then moved to